laggyDev/Bookstore-Management-System/README.md

     conda install pandas

-## Simple Execution
+## 4. Simple Execution

 download both file:
 **Ensure to save both files under the same folder**

     best-selling-books.csv
     main.py

-### Run the application and you will be prompted to enter username and password
+### 4.1 Run the application and you will be prompted to enter the username and password

 For test authentications, each username and password are as follows